-The UN Population Division 2012 report estimates that the world population will be 9.1 billion by 2050 (variance between 8.3-10.9 billion), with the majority of this growth in developing countries.
-According to the World Bank, the current inequity levels of 1.2 billion who lack access to electricity, 870 million that are malnourished, and 780 million without access to clean, safe drinking water70 are only likely to increase.
+The 2012 UN Population Division report estimates that the world population will be 9.1 billion by 2050 (with a variance between 8.3 and 10.9 billion).
+The majority of this growth will be in developing countries and levels of inequity as reported by the World Bank are only likely to increase.
+Currently, 1.2 billion people lack access to electricity, 870 million are malnourished and 780 million do not have access to clean, safe drinking water63.

 The rising youth demographic, reduced child mortality rates and an aging population will all increase demands on limited natural resources, water and food security.
-In turn increased demands, coupled with the likely poor food production due to the negative impact of climate change will result in further scarcity and increase food prices.
-This will likely lead to increases in migration within countries to urban areas as rural living becomes unviable.
-It will also increase economic migration across borders further stressing refugee systems.
+Due to the negative impact of climate change the level of food production will likely decrease and, with the increased demand, will result in further scarcity and increase the price of food.
+The level of internal migration from rural to urban areas may increase as rural living becomes unviable, and with an associated increase in economic migration across borders refugee systems will be further stressed.
 Conflicts within and between countries, especially over water resources are also likely.
-The hike in food prices in 2008 led to serious food riots in Haiti and Egypt.
-With growing populations in developing countries, poor reliability of crop yields and more erratic weather cycles there will be more frequent food crises which are likely to have deeper and wider impacts, particularly on vulnerable groups and fragile states.
+We know that in 2008 the increase in food prices led to serious food riots in Haiti and Egypt.
+With growing populations in developing countries, poor reliability of crop yields and more erratic weather cycles there will be more frequent food crises in the future.
+These are likely to have deeper and wider impacts, particularly on vulnerable groups and fragile states.